 Pricing

 SitApp costs $3.99/month or $34.99/year, and has a permanent free tier with core posture monitoring.
-You can use the free version indefinitely and upgrade only when you want advanced features.
+You can use the free version indefinitely and upgrade only when you want advanced features like location-aware detection and detailed analytics.

 Winner: SitApp - lower price and a real free tier.